Christ-Mind-Teachings/cmi-jsb/_til/chap05.md

 Therefore, it must be that the consciousness of the cell of your body is My Consciousness, even as your consciousness is My Consciousness;
-and therefore We must be One in consciousness -- the cell, You and I.
+and therefore We must be One in consciousness &ndash; the cell, You and I.

 You cannot now consciously direct or control a single cell of your body;
 but when you can at will enter into the Consciousness of the I AM of you